 - Troubleshoot jobs associated to scripts/components

 Support does not cover custom script/component creation.
-Customers are advised to contact their Account Manager for a Professional Services engagement if they require assistance with script/component creation.
+Partners are advised to contact their Account Manager for a Professional Services engagement if they require assistance with script/component creation.

 About Batch scripts